Pollichia: Description

 Pollichia campestris is a much-branched subshrub growing to a height of about 60 cm.
 The erect stems have a covering of fine hairs when young.
 The leaves are greyish-green and hairy at first, measuring up to 3 by 1 cm, narrowly lanceolate or elliptical, with acute apexes, short stalks and small, membranous stipules.
 The inflorescence is a small, pubescent cyme growing in the axil of a leaf; the flowers are greenish-yellow with white bracts.
 The fruit is a capsule with a persistent receptacle and calyx, and the bracts become swollen and fleshy, waxy-white or dull orange.

 Distribution and habitat

 Pollichia campestris is native to the Arabian peninsula, eastern Africa and southern Africa.
 Its range extends from Saudi Arabia and Yemen, through Eritrea and southwards in East Africa to Angola, Namibia, Zimbabwe and South Africa.
-Its typical habitat is grasslands, thickets, and open woodland on light, sandy soils, at altitudes of up to 2340 meter.
+Its typical habitat is grasslands, thickets, and open woodland on light, sandy soils, at elevations of up to 2340 meter.